nathniyi/Medical-Insurance/README.md

 # Medical-Insurance
-Built a model to predict the medical insurance cost an individual will incur using Linear Regression.
+using Linear Regression, Built a model to predict the medical insurance cost an individual will incur.